 Student Wellbeing in Middle Years

 Each Pastoral Care Group is aligned with a House.
-Each House has a House Leader who supports the PCG Tutor and students who have more specific pastoral needs.
+Each House has a House Leader who supports the PCG Teacher and students who have more specific pastoral needs.
 A Head of House oversees the entire pastoral program to ensure the very best programs and care are provided to each and every child.
-The final element to our pastoral system is the School Chaplain and School Psychologist.
+The final elements to our pastoral system are the School Chaplain and School psychologist.

-The Senior School House system plays an integral part in the pastoral care program at Swan Valley Anglican Community School.
-In fact it revolves around it.
-House Leaders are the driving force behind the House program, which includes inter-house competitions, assemblies and our credit system.
+The Secondary School House system plays an integral part in the pastoral care program at Swan Valley Anglican Community School.
+House Leaders are the driving force behind the House program, which includes inter-house competitions, assemblies and our merit system.

-The School’s credit program is tied into the House system with House points allocated for students who display our core values through positive behaviour, service and performance.
+The School’s merit program is tied into the House system with House points allocated for students who display our core values through positive behaviour, service and performance.

 Houses compete for the right to hold The Leadbetter Cup (winning House) and the House Spirit Trophy at the conclusion of each academic year.

 In the Middle Years we ensure we are responsive to the needs of our students.
 We regularly invite outside speakers into school to address the Middle Years community.
 In recent months, Paul Litherland from Surf Online Safe, Elevate (study skills), Youth Focus (mental health) and Armed for Life (resiliency) all communicated essential and relevant information to the Middle Years students.